josiahH-cf/prompt-automation/docs/UNINSTALL.md

 - `--verbose` – increase output verbosity
 - `--json` – emit a JSON summary of results
 - `--platform PLATFORM` – override the target platform for testing
+- `--print-elevated-script` – print a script to remove privileged artifacts

 ## Behavior